thinthazin96/OpenSSL/OpenSSL_Report.md

 ![Task 3](Task-3b.jpg)

 <ul>
-  <li>Openssl genrsa -out keypair.pem 2048 = generate private and public key which is 2048 bit long by using RSA and store the keys in keypair.pem</li>
+  <li><i>Openssl genrsa -out keypair.pem 2048</i> = generate private and public key which is 2048 bit long by using RSA and store the keys in keypair.pem</li>
 </ul>

 ![Task 3](Task-3b1.jpg)